In this guide we’ll look at the best cordless angle grinders.

 Ensure the wheel has come to a complete stop before putting your angle grinder down.

 Angle grinders are powerful tools that make light work of tough jobs such as cutting metal or paving slabs, removing rust and paint and sharpening tools.
-I would recommend the Dewalt DCG405N 18V XR Brushless 125mm Angle Grinder because it features a brushless motor, has excellent safety features and it is light and comfortable to use.
+We would recommend either the Dewalt DCG405N 18V XR Brushless 125 mm Angle Grinder or the Milwaukee M18CAG115XPDB-0 18 Volt model, because of their brushless motors, excellent safety features and comfort when in use.